benflock/javascript-functions/README.md

 }
 ```

-Why would you ever want to use function expression syntax?
-There are a few benefits, but for now stick with declarations.
+Why would you ever want to use function declaration syntax?
+There are a few benefits, but for now stick with expressions.

 ## Exercise